Promoting Your Event on Campus

 Tip: The sooner you put your request in with Dining Services the better, as the use of these ad holders is often reserved weeks in advance.

 The college’s policy on non-curricular student public displays addresses chalking.

 A quick and easy way to promote your upcoming event is to include the who, what, where, when, or link, in your email signature.
 With every email you send, they’ll be aware of the event and can click a link to learn more or buy tickets.

 BCO distributes a monthly email listing of public Bates events to subscribers and maintains a public event listing at bates.edu/events.
 Putting your event into these publications is easily done when you reserve space for the event in EMS:

 - Use the regular Request form (not the EZ form) in EMS

 - Click the Details tab

 - In the “Is your event open to the public outside Bates” space, select the calendar (“Academics,” etc.) that best fits your event.

 - Please include a brief (50-60 word) description of your event that includes a contact phone number or email address for public questions, and the cost and purchasing point for tickets, if applicable.

-- Social media channels – With a few exceptions, the college’s official social media channels are aimed at alumni, parents, and prospective students, making them poor vehicles for promoting and boosting attendance at on-campus events.
-The college’s official social media channels are Facebook, Twitter, Instagram, LinkedIn, YouTube, and Snapchat.
+With a few exceptions, the college’s official social media channels are aimed at alumni, parents, and prospective students, making them ineffective vehicles for reaching local audiences and boosting attendance for campus events.